nikimaria87/buddypress-customizations/README.md

 # buddypress-customizations
 The code is for customizing the BuddyPress Plugin for WordPress.
+If you would like to follow the Case Study, visit https://nikimariadesigns.com/